-We have three multi-level tutor classes consisting of different ages between grades R and grade 6.
+Growing Minds offers four classes - Grade 1 and 2; grade 2 and 3; grade 4 and grade 5, 6 and 7.
 Each class has a maximum of 10 learners.
 The interaction between children of different ages has many advantages.
 It provides opportunities for the children to learn from each other, it encourages team work and mentoring and builds confidence and self-esteem.
 A child that can explain a concept to another child, knows the topic well!
 However, in all cases the grade appropriate level is taught.

-We recognize that all learners have different abilities which is why our classes are categorised by ability in the different core subjects rather than grade.
-Some children have missed foundations in subjects such as English, and Afrikaans and Maths and need to consolidate that knowledge first before learning new concepts.
-Children may have fallen behind in the curriculum because they find it difficult to complete work in the required time or work independently, other children cope well with the curriculum but work better in a smaller environment, needing a more individualized, less pressurised learning conditions to thrive.
-There are also children who have worked beyond their grade curriculum and in these mixed classes are given the opportunity to continue learning.
+We recognize that all learners have different abilities.
+Some children may have missed foundations in subjects such as English, and Afrikaans and Maths and need to consolidate that knowledge first before learning new concepts.
+Children may have fallen behind in the curriculum because they find it difficult to complete work in the required time or work independently, other children cope well with the curriculum but work better in a smaller environment, needing a more individualized, less pressurised learning environment to thrive.
+There are also children who have worked beyond their grade curriculum and in our mixed grade classes, children are given the opportunity to extend their learning opportunities.

 Children are empowered to work through the curriculum at their own pace, at their own level, ensuring understanding and competence before moving on to the next concept and the next stage.
 As a result these learners can work together without any one of them feeling out of their depth or inadequate because they don’t understand certain concepts.